Tobi-De/dj-shop-cart/docs/usage.md

 much faster than **SessionStorage** and **DBStorage** which are both database dependent.
 There are a few things to keep in mind when using this backend:

 - This backend storage handles both authenticated and unauthenticated users.
-- Authenticated users' cart details are retained after the end of the current user's session but there is no way to identify that a cart belongs to a specific unauthenticated user between sessions, so if an unauthenticated user lives without login-in the cart data is lost.
+- Unauthenticated users' cart details are retained after the end of the current user's session but there is no way to identify that a cart belongs to a specific unauthenticated user between sessions, so if an unauthenticated user lives without login-in the cart data is lost.
 - There is a timeout after which the data in a cart will be automatically deleted, the default value is 5 days, and it can be configured with the **CART_CACHE_TIMEOUT** settings.

 ### DBStorage